-Teachers/Faculty Need Support for Engaging in Online Environments/Technology when engaging in online environments.
+Teachers/Faculty Need Support for Engaging in Online Environments/Technology

+Another concept related to digital access in higher education is the need for supporting staff and faculty when engaging in online environments.
 One study found that institutions recommended and provided workshops about accommodations for students with disabilities for both in person and online courses, but few professors actually volunteered to participate in the trainings (Heiman et al., 2017).
-Other research found that many faculty members are under-prepared to support students with disabilities in the classroom (Hsiao et al., 2019).
+Other research found that many faculty members are underprepared to support students with disabilities in the classroom (Hsiao et al., 2019).
 Researchers have called for greater understanding by faculty members about the need for digital access and the availability of trainings on designs for accessible courses (Gladhart, 2010).
 Training has been shown to enhance accessibility in higher education by increasing educators' willingness to accommodate students with disabilities and create more inclusive learning environments (Hsiao et al., 2019).